randleem/energiser-scoreboard-with-backend/README.md

 Dan Watson @danwatson2309 (my paired-programming partner for the week) and I created a front-end to display our energiser game scores and a back-end with persistent storage

-This was a really fun hackethon and we were superproud of it
+This was a really fun hackethon and we were super proud of it

  👾 **Energiser Game Scoreboard** 🕹️